Nonlinear generalized sections and vector bundle homomorphisms in Colombeau spaces of generalized functions: Point values

 For applications of point values in Colombeau algebras we refer, e.g., to \cite{GroupAnalysis, DiscontCalculus, LocalProperties}.
 Furthermore, we point out that a point value characterization for full Colombeau algebras on manifolds is only available by our approach based on smoothing operators (or smoothing kernels) as parameters in the basic space; the more restrictive setting of \cite{global} is not able to accomodate point values in a coordinate-invariant way, as is seen by comparing this section with \cite{punktwerte}.

 \begin{definition} Let $\bE$ be a finite dimensional vector space over $\bK$ with norm $\norm{\cdot}$.
 We define

-Elements of $\Gvq \bE\Delta$ are called \emph{generalized $\bE$-vectors}, elements of $\Gvq \bK\Delta$ \emph{generalized numbers}.
+Elements of $\Gvq{\bE}{\Delta}$ are called \emph{generalized $\bE$-vectors}, elements of $\Gvq{\bK}{\Delta}$ \emph{generalized numbers}.
 We abbreviate $R_\e \coleq R(\Phi_\e)$. \end{definition}

-$\Gvq \bK\Delta$ is a commutative ring and $\Gvq \bE\Delta$ a $\Gvq \bK\Delta$-module.
-The algebraic properties of Colombeau generalized numbers have been studied in various settings before, see for example \cite{zbMATH06264384,1241.46024,zbMATH05885461,zbMATH05768499}; it is expected that analogous results can be obtained in our setting also (barring the fact that smooth dependence on elements of $\VSO \Delta$ can lead to some technical complications).
+$\Gvq{\bK}{\Delta}$ is a commutative ring and $\Gvq{\bE}{\Delta}$ a $\Gvq{\bK}{\Delta}$-module.
+The algebraic properties of Colombeau generalized numbers have been studied in various settings before, see for example \cite{zbMATH06264384,1241.46024,zbMATH05885461,zbMATH05768499}; it is expected that analogous results can be obtained in our setting also (barring the fact that smooth dependence on elements of $\VSO{\Delta}$ can lead to some technical complications).

-The following is a variant of Theorem \ref{nonegder} for generalized vectors and can be proved analogously.
+The following is a variant of Theorem \ref{nonegder} for generalized vectors and can be proven analogously.

-\begin{lemma} If $X \in \Gvm \bE\Delta$ then $X \in \Gvn \bE\Delta$ if and only if $\forall m \in \bN$ $\forall (\Phi_\e)_\e \in \TOv\Delta$: $\abso{R_\e} = O(\e^m)$. \end{lemma}
+\begin{lemma} If $X \in \Gvm{\bE}{\Delta}$ then $X \in \Gvn{\bE}{\Delta}$ if and only if $\forall m \in \bN$ $\forall (\Phi_\e)_\e \in \TOv{\Delta}$: $\abso{R_\e} = O(\e^m)$. \end{lemma}

-We will now define generalized points on manifolds and vector bundles.
+We will now define generalized points of manifolds and vector bundles.
 From now on we will use the notation $\abso{f_\e} = O(g_\e)$ also if $f_\e$ is only defined for $\e$ in a specified subset of $(0,1]$.

-\begin{definition} \begin{enumerate}[label=(\alph*)] \item Let $M^\Delta \coleq C^\infty(\VSO \Delta, M)$.
-By $M^\Delta_c$ we denote the set of all $X \in M^\Delta$ such that $(\exists L \csub M)$ $(\forall (\Phi_\e)_\e \in \TOv\Delta)$ $(\exists \e_0>0)$ $(\forall \e < \e_0)$: $X_\e \in L$.
+\begin{definition} \begin{enumerate}[label=(\alph*)] \item Let $M^\Delta \coleq C^\infty(\VSO{\Delta}, M)$.
+By $M^\Delta_c$ we denote the set of all $X \in M^\Delta$ such that $(\exists L \csub M)$ $(\forall (\Phi_\e)_\e \in \TOv{\Delta})$ $(\exists \e_0>0)$ $(\forall \e < \e_0)$: $X_\e \in L$.

-\item $X \in M_c^\Delta$ is called \emph{moderate} if $(\forall k \in \bN_0)$ $(\forall (U,\varphi) \in \cA_M)$ $(\forall L \csub U)$ $(\exists N \in \bN)$ $(\forall (\Phi_\e)_\e \in S(\Delta), (\Psi_{1,\e})_\e, \dotsc, (\Psi_{k,\e})_\e \in S^0(\Delta))$:
+\item $X \in M_c^\Delta$ is called \emph{moderate} if $(\forall k \in \bN_0)$ $(\forall (U,\varphi) \in \cA_M)$ $(\forall L \csub U)$ $(\forall (\Phi_\e)_\e \in S(\Delta)$, $(\Psi_{1,\e})_\e$, $\dotsc$, $(\Psi_{k,\e})_\e \in S^0(\Delta))$ $(\exists N \in \bN)$:

 for all $\e$ such that $X_\e \in L$.
 The set of moderate elements of $M^\Delta_c$ is denoted by $M^\Delta_{c,\cM}$.